davidgodzsak/mouse-shake.js/README.md

 ##Firing the event

 When the user shakes their mouse, the script will detect it.
 It sums the direction changes under a certain time.
 When it exceeds the limit, the event is fired.

 ##Todo

 - Detecting the events of mouse shake + mouse buttons pressed
 - Add the ability to configure event target, detection on target
+- Add finger shake detection for mobile devices